maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 So, to break it down, DBSCAN requires two parameters epsilon (ε), and min_samples, which determine cluster density.
 Once these parameters are set, the algorithm will:
-- arbitrarily select the point (*p*)
+- arbitrarily select point (*p*)
 - determine which points are neighbors of *p* using the parameters ε and min_samples,
-- create a new cluster around *p* and its neighbors if it is a "core point",
+- create a new cluster around *p* and its neighbors if it is a "core point" (N ε ≥ min_samples),
-- visit the next point in the dataset if *p* is a border point or noise
+- visit the next point in the dataset, mark *p* as a border point (ε ≤ N ε) or noise (ε ≥ N ε aka no/few nearby points)

-These steps will repeat until all points in the dataset have been processed.
+These steps will repeat, expanding and finding new clusters until all points in the dataset have been processed.

 Now that we have a basic understanding of DBSCAN, lets code it from scratch!